 - Limited company directors, on the other hand, have to deal with more paperwork, and have various legal and statutory obligations.
 Limited companies are regulated by Companies House, and directors are ultimately responsible for providing accurate and timely accounts on an annual basis, even if your accountant does the actual work.

-- Tax-wise, limited company directors have the potential to pay less tax, as they can pay themselves small salaries and high dividends (which are free from NICs), whereas sole traders pay themselves a salary which is liable for NICs as well as income tax.
+- Tax-wise, limited company directors have the potential to pay less tax, as they can pay themselves small salaries and high dividends which are free from National Insurance. whereas sole traders pay themselves a salary which is liable for NICs as well as income tax.

 There is no right or wrong business structure, just the one that suits your individual situation.
 Once you have an understanding of the main benefits of each option, you can make an informed decision.
 The route you choose is very much up to you.